ruchaapte/cmpe202-monstars-xfer/README.md

 **VERSION or DATE:** Nov 2017

-**HOW TO START THIS PROJECT:** Download the game and open 'project' file using Greenfoot application.
+**HOW TO START THIS PROJECT:** Download the Ironman-ArmoredAdventures.jar file.
+Open it and click Run to activate the game.
+                                Reset the game everytime after the game's completion to start again.

 **AUTHORS:** Avni Gulati, Ishwarya Varadarajan, Rucha Apte, Sowmya Gowrishankar & Sowmya Viswanathan